 One (1) gram of fat, on the other hand, deliver 9 calories.
 Fats are stored for later use.
 Energy from fat cell reserves is released only when other sources are not available.

 People gain weight when they take in more calories than they burn.
 So, if you are concerned about your weight, eat reasonable amounts, drink plenty of water, and maintain an appropriate level of physical activity.
-Sugar is a safe food that can easily be included in healthful eating.
-People should limit their sugar intake to no more than 10 per cent of their daily diet.
+People should limit their sugar intake less than 10 per cent of their daily diet.

 Artificial Sweeteners – Many people use artificial sweeteners because they think they are cutting calories and will lose weight.
 Often, these people will eat artificially sweetened foods or drinks and then eat even more of other foods.
 They may even end up gaining weight!
 The calorie savings with artificial sweeteners are not as great as most people think.
-Also remember, artificial sweeteners are not found in nature.
+Also remember, there are very few artificial sweeteners that are natural.
+If you want to use an artificial sweetener try using Stevia, as it is a plant base sugar.

 It is not necessary to use artificial sweeteners to eat less sugar because foods taste just fine made with less sugar.
 Today’s health-conscious consumers need to ask, “Is saving a few calories worth abandoning an all-natural food like sugar?”